zhenyuan0502/multi-agent-custom-automation-engine-solution-accelerator/README.md

 ### Run locally and debug

 To debug the solution, you can use the Cosmos and OpenAI services you have manually deployed.
-To do this, you need to ensure that your Azure identity has the required permissions on the Cosmos and Open AI services.
+To do this, you need to ensure that your Azure identity has the required permissions on the Cosmos and OpenAI services.

 - For OpeAI service, you can add yourself to the ‘Cognitive Services OpenAI User’ permission in the Access Control (IAM) pane of the Azure portal.
 - Cosmos is a little more difficult as it requires permissions be added through script.
 See these examples for more information: